-- 7.-(1) Subject to this section, the categories of works in which copyright under this Act may subsist are: - (a) original literary, dramatic, musical or artistic works; - (b) sound recordings, films, broadcasts or cable programmes; - (c) typographical arrangements of published editions.
+- (a) original literary, dramatic, musical or artistic works: - (b) sound recordings, films, broadcasts or cable programmes; - (c) typographical arrangements of published editions. - (2) A literary, dramatic or musical work shall not be eligible for copyright protection unless it is written down, recorded or otherwise fixed in a material form; and the storage of the work in a computer shall be regarded as a recording of the work in a material form.

-- (2) A literary, dramatic or musical work shall not be eligible for copyright protection unless it is written down, recorded or otherwise fixed in a material form; and the storage of the work in a computer shall be regarded as a recording of the work in a material form. - (3) It is immaterial for the purposes of subsection (2) whether the work is recorded by or with the permission of the author. - (4) Copyright may subsist in a work notwithstanding that the making of the work involved an infringement of copyright subsisting in some other work or of the rights in a performance. - 8.-(1) A literary, dramatic, musical or artistic work or, subject to subsection (2), a typographical arrangement of a published edition, qualifies for copyright protection if -
+- (3) It is immaterial for the purposes of subsection (2) of this section, whether the work is recorded by or with the permission of the author. - (4) Copyright may subsist in a work notwithstanding that the making of the work involved an infringement of copyright subsisting in some other work or of the rights in a performance.